Naraenda/NarasUnityTools/dbc_tutorial.md

 ## Step 0: Open the DBC window

-Open the Dynamic Bone Constraints tool under the `Nara` catagory in the toolbar on the top.
+Open the Dynamic Bone Constraints tool under the `Window > Nara` (note: this screenshot below outdated) in the toolbar on the top.

 ![Open the DBC window under "Nara" in the top toolbar.](media/dbc_tutorial/open_dbc.png)